python-discord/site/pydis_site/apps/content/resources/guides/python-guides/docker-hosting-guide.md

 ## Introduction

-Let's say you have got a nice discord bot written in python and you have a VPS to host it on.
+Let's say you have got a nice discord bot written in Python and you have a VPS to host it on.
 Now the only question is how to run it 24/7.
 You might have been suggested to use *screen multiplexer*, but it has some disadvantages:

 1. Every time you update the bot you have to SSH to your server, attach to screen, shutdown the bot, run `git pull` and